The Blackshear Times: History

-Current Ownership
+Current ownership

-Current editor and publisher Matthew F. Gardner bought the Blackshear Times and on July 1, 2019 at the age of 35.
+Current editor and publishers are Rick and Sandra Head.
+The couple bought the Blackshear Times on August 1, 2023.

 The Times currently uses a computerized newsroom to produce its products.

-The newspaper operation moved to downtown Blackshear on SW Central Avenue in 2003 and relocated two doors down to its current 121 SW Central Ave. location in September 2012.
-The Times is centered between Main Street and Taylor Street, facing railroad tracks running through the heart of the city.
+The newspaper operation moved to downtown Blackshear on SW Central Avenue in 2003 and moved to 121 SW Central Ave. in September 2012.
+The Times is currently housed at 126 NW Central Ave.

-Journalistic Awards
+Journalistic awards

 The Blackshear Times has won over 360 awards total from the Georgia Press Association and National Newspaper Association during Williams' tenure as publisher.

-Associated Newspapers
+Associated newspapers

-MC Gardner Publishing, Inc. publishes The Blackshear Times.
+Head Publishing, LLC owns and publishes The Blackshear Times, The Brantley Beacon, and Waycross Journal-Herald.